hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

 * Make software engineers/programmers/developers aware of Cloud Foundry.
 * Get new users to adopt the open-source version of CF and include it in their existing workflows.

-With this personal research, we can to reach various levels of developers and teams whenever we create content or do anything developer evangelism related.
+With this personal research, we can reach various levels of developers and teams whenever we create content or do anything developer evangelism related.

 #### Developer Experience